A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Introduction

-In order to establish a secure distributed semantic communication system, several issues need to be addressed.
-The first challenge is to achieve interaction integrity, authentication and availability to securely maintain semantic communication systems among IoT devices.
-The integrity and authentication of interactions are threatened by various attacks, such as data tampering, data falsification and man-in-the-middle attacks\cite{deogirikar2017security}.
-Adversaries can maliciously modify or falsify the information exchanged, causing conflicts among models and knowledge bases of each devices.
-They can also introduce perturbations into the information related to the collaborative system update, impeding the convergence of models and the representation of knowledge bases\cite{feng2021bafl}.
-Furthermore, the lossy transmission nature of semantic communication raises significant issues for verifying the integrity and authentication of the exchanged information.
-Traditional verification mechanisms cannot be directly applied to semantic communications, as small distortions from the semantic communication process can make the verification fail.
-It hinders semantic communications to facilitate efficient interactions.

-The availability of interactions is also threatened.
-The inherent dynamics of IoT network topology, along with the potential for device malfunctions, disconnections, and communication delays, pose difficulties in maintaining availability of interactions among IoT devices.
-External attacks, such as distributed denial-of-service attack, also present threats that compromise the availability of interactions.
-The aforementioned problems with the integrity, authentication and availability emphasize the importance of developing a interaction framework that is trustworthy and fault-tolerant while being able to leverage semantic communications for efficient interactions.
+To establish a secure distributed semantic communication system, the first challenge is to protect the integrity and availability of exchanged data during system updates.
+Its integrity is threatened by various attacks, such as data tampering, data falsification and man-in-the-middle attacks\cite{deogirikar2017security}.
+Adversaries can maliciously modify or falsify the information exchanged during system synchronization, mismatching models and knowledge bases among devices.
+They also impede the convergence of models and the representation of knowledge bases by introducing perturbations into the information related to the system training\cite{feng2021bafl}.
+In addition, protecting the availability of the data for system update also presents a challenge, given the inherent dynamics of IoT network topology and the potential for device malfunctions, disconnections, and communication delays and so on\cite{howard2015raft}.
+External attacks, such as distributed denial-of-service attacks, also compromise the availability of the data\cite{meneghello2019iot}.
+To address above security issues in the system update, it is important to develop a trustworthy scheme for securely updating distributed semantic communication systems.